AditiBelle/CS330Swift/README.md

 In addition to being efficient, Swift is also strongly-typed, meaning that when you set a vraible, Swift checks during compiling, if the variable is the correct type.

-Operators available for each datatype in Swift are:
+Operators available for each datatype in Swift are: Arithmetic Operators, Assignment Operators, Comparison Operators, Logical Operators, Bitwise Operators, Ternary Operator, Nil-Coalescing Operator, and Range Operator.

-Arithmetic Operators:

-Assignment Operators:

-Comparison Operators:

-Logical Operators:

-Bitwise Operators:

-Ternary Operator:

-Nil-Coalescing Operator:

-Range Operator:

 ## __FUNCTIONS__:

-What is the syntax for declaring a function in your language?
-Are there any rules about where the function has to be placed in your code file so that it can run?
-Does your language support recursive functions?
-Can functions in your language accept multiple parameters?
-Can they be of different data types?
-Can functions in your language return multiple values at the same time?
-How is that implemented?
-If not, are there ways around that problem?
-What are they?
-Is your language pass-by reference or value?
-Check your code against outside sources in case there is anything tricky going on (like in Perl).
 Where are the arguments, parameters and local variables stored (value-on-stack, ref-to-heap-on stack) during execution?
 What are the scoping rules in your language (visibility and lifetime of variables before, during and after code blocks)?
 Are side-effects possible?
 Are there guard rails against side-effects?